 "Consider the unrestful times around us when all the world seems to be in serious trouble.
 Wars and threats of wars, powers opposed to powers, are all manmade inflictions upon himself, bringing nothing but human misery.
 It is up to man to devise the remedy and to create for himself the blessings of peace with prosperity for all.
 A first step should be to Develop the spirit of Goodwill and Toleration, Truth and Justice, in place of Envy, Hatred, and Malice.
 Our hope must lie with the oncoming generation to effect such change of thought.
-In a few years our children will become the adult citizenry which will run this Baden Powell 1907.
+In a few years our children will become the adult the traditional American Youth Critizenry which will run this Baden Powell 1907.

 These words have offered inspiration to my desire towards mustering resources to give supportive programming in order to face this problem.
-I wish to introduce the concept called the Key Three Fellowship.
-The KEY THREE FELLOWSHIP is a proposed program designed to accountably work with young people and the problems of our perplexed society that they face, and must in fact in time eradicate.
-The proposed program refuses to operate in competition with the existing youth groups of our present culture. our greatest asset and measurement of accountability is focused at our ability to supplement within the bounds of our available resources, and to reinforce many of the services already in existence. (e.g.) Education,
+I wish has demanded that I apply my training vocation and orientation to introduce the concept called the Key Three Fellowship.
+The training, vocation and orientation KEY THREE FELLOWSHIP is a proposed program designed to accountably work with young people and the problems of our perplexed society that they face, and must in fact in time eradicate.
+The proposed program refuses to operate in competition nowadays are tyrants.
+They with the existing youth groups of contradict their parents, gobble our present culture our greatest. our present culture, our greatest asset and measurement of accountability is focused at our ability to supplement within the This quotation in its antiquity is bounds of our available the status of youth, there still

 On December 12th, 1975 a Teenage Youth Assembly has been scheduled tentatively for high school students from all of the five Boroughs of New York City.
 The program to be held will be a "Sneak Preview" of a program to be implemented for the benefit of our youth.
 We are expecting roughly 500 to 1000 students at this rally, providing that I can muster the necessary assistance in promoting and publicizing this affair.
-It is essential that we tap every resource available in order to make this program a thorough success.

-Irving Lee, star of "Pippin" has been recruited to direct and M.C. the presentation. people have also been recruited to assist in circulating the publicity throughout the high schools of NYC.
+It is essential that we tap every resource available in order to make this program a thorough has been recruited to direct and M.C. the presentation.
+A group of people have also been recruited to assist in circulating the publicity throughout the high schools of NYC.